steveshogren/blog-source/source/_posts/2015-12-04-development-disappointment-disorder.markdown

 incredibly common.
 I've seen it manifest in many different ways.
 It can be the manager who sets unreasonable deadlines then demands everyone work overtime to meet it.
 The project manager who gets angry at every little thing.
-The developers who feel they need to point fingers at other groups.
+The developers who feel they need to point fingers to shift the blame.
 The boss who is never happy no matter what is achieved.
-The team that feels they "have never had a successful release".
+The team that feels they have never had a successful release.

 ## Causes

 Development Disappointment Disorder is caused by unreasonable expectations.
-Someone thinks, hopes, or wishes they can get 100 units of productivity from a team and codebase that only can sustain 30-40 units.
-They cannot fathom that there is a difference between reality and desires.
-What they want just isn't possible.
+Someone thinks, hopes, or wishes they can get 100 units of productivity from a team and co debase that only can sustain 30-40 units.
+What they want just isn't possible, and no amount of cajoling, pressuring, yelling, or passive aggressive comments is going to change that.

+Productivity is ultimately not really a people problem.
+There is an upper limit to what any given team can ever produce.
+The human mind has very real boundaries, and when combined with a team size and existing codebase, very real limits exist.

-They think that productivity is a people problem, when in reality, software development work is simply not possible to rush with incurring significant decreases in quality and stability.
-The work is so complex, so notoriously difficult, that every expert in our field agrees with adages like, "adding developers to a late project makes it later."
+You cannot rush software development without incurring significant decreases in quality, stability, or maintainability.
+The work is so complex and notoriously difficult, that every expert in our field agrees with adages like, "adding developers to a late project makes it later."
 What adds to the complexity is many types of development projects are very difficult to predict.

-Alternatively, the person still maintains their unreasonable expectations, but instead of reacting with anger or fear, they get dejected and disappointed.
+## Alternatives

+If you manage a development team, you need to consider